siberianfox/tinygwiki/Homing and Limits Setup and Troubleshooting.md

 * [Switch Wiring and Grounding / Troubleshooting Noise Problems](#limit-switches)

-##Homing Behaviors - How it's supposed to work
+##Homing - How it's supposed to work
 Homing is supposed to follow this sequence.
 * Enter `G28.2 X0 Y0 Z0`.
 Any axis you want homed must be in the command.
 The value (0) is irrelevant but must be present
 * Homing always following this sequence: `Z-->X-->Y-->A` Z is always first so the tool lifts from the table and clears all objects